DarkElementPL/WFCDLC/README.md

 - Static = 90% textured, Missing teleporters texture and a few energon holograms (custom)

-Horizon & Pulse will come in a future update to the mod.
+Pulse will come in a future update to the mod.
 Be warned: When entering Escalation Lobby, there is a pretty solid chance that you'll crash.
 Sadly this is normal, just try a few more times.

 Enjoy!